Graduate education in optics in Japan and the United States: impact of funding levels on educational structure

-At Utsunomiya University's Optical Engineering department (CORE), all fourth-year under\-grad\-uates are required to join a research laboratory and spend a year working on a senior thesis project.
-Although CORE itself currently has no undergraduate division, each of its faculty belong to the undergraduate divisions of other engineering departments, so that if a fourth-year undergraduate student selects a lab belonging to a CORE faculty member, then he/she will likely continue on to the Optics MS program.
-Thus, in contrast to OSC, CORE's graduate student body is primarily local rather than nationwide.

-A consequence of the faculty-wide fourth-year senior project is that professors at Utsunomiya spend a substantial amount of their time advising these undergraduate students on their senior research projects.
+A common feature of science and engineering departments in Japan is that fourth-year under\-grad\-uates are required to join a research laboratory and spend a year working on a senior thesis project.
+A consequence is that Japanese professors spend a substantial amount of their time advising these undergraduate students on their senior research projects.
 Thus, while Japanese professors spend less time lecturing, they spend more time mentoring, then their American counterparts.
-The general aim is that if the students find their senior projects interesting, or the lab promising, then students will choose to continue on to the MS program in the same lab and continue to pursue their research project in greater depth.
-This senior year is often a Japanese student's first experience with self-directed learning, working with lab equipment, giving presentations, and writing long reports (their graduation theses).
+This senior year is often a Japanese student's first experience with self-directed learning, working with lab equipment, giving presentations, and writing a long report.
 For some, the newness and the sudden lack of immediate direction comes as quite a shock, and some students fail to progress with their projects.
 Whereas such students in the U.S.\ would simply drop out of the program, this is quite rare in Japan, and reflects a difference in education philosophy.
-Thus, early in my time as a faculty member in Japan, I was astonished to find that a student's academic success is assumed to reflect (and to be the responsibility of) the professor and not the student.
-While this idea hardly reflects reality, it nevertheless indicates the desire to help students be successful rather than dumping them on the street, as an uncharitable view of the American system might put it.